 LEDs, or Light-Emitting Diodes, are (relatively) new lighting technology.
 They bring some pretty neat advantages to the table.

-First thing to know is that they are extremely energy-efficient compared to the other kinds of light bulb.
+The first thing to know is that they are extremely energy-efficient compared to the other kinds of light bulbs.
 They produce very little heat and lots of light, all while using minuscule amounts of electricity.

 Another cool thing about LEDs is that, depending on the materials used in the construction, you can get them to emit a very narrow band of light.
 For our purposes that means they’re even more energy-efficient since you can choose to use just red and blue LEDs (the primary wavelengths of light that photosynthesis occurs at).